 Adults may also work as bartenders.
 And they may work selling spirits for off-site use.
 Persons 16 years or older may sell beer and wine for drinking elsewhere.

-Those of any age under 21 may drink in a home if a parent or guardian is present.
+Those of any age under 21 may drink in any home if a parent or guardian is present.

-It’s also legal for those under 21 (including adults) to be in licensed establishments.
-However, localities may have ordinances making it locally illegal.
+It’s also legal for those under 21 (including adults) to be in licensed venues.
+But localities may have ordinances making it locally illegal.